Santa Fe, bent's adobe fort

 Albuquerque is situated in the central part of New Mexico, nestled along the Rio Grande river valley.
 It lies about 60 miles south of Santa Fe.
 Albuquerque’s elevation is around 5,300 feet above sea level.

 Santa Fe sits at a higher elevation of about 7,200 feet in north central New Mexico.
 It is located in the foothills of the Sangre de Cristo Mountains.
-Santa Fe lies around 70 miles northeast of Albuquerque.
+City lies around 70 miles northeast of Albuquerque.

 Both cities offer convenient access to incredible natural landscapes across New Mexico.
 Albuquerque is surrounded by the Sandia and Manzano Mountains.
 Santa Fe is surrounded by national forests and just 16 miles from the Santa Fe National Forest.
 Their proximity to diverse geographic features makes both cities popular bases to explore New Mexico’s natural beauty.